 Datacom has launched hybrid cloud services into North Queensland using Microsoft's Azure Stack and underpinned by Dell EMC's VxRail Azure Stack.

-The services, to be delivered out of the new North Queensland Regional Data Centre (NQRDC), will provide customers in the region with faster and more efficient internet and data services.
+The services, to be delivered out of the new North Queensland Regional Data Center (NQRDC), will provide customers in the region with faster and more efficient internet and data services.

 Datacom Queensland head Nick Day says that most businesses in the region are more than 2,000 km from the closest Public Cloud node, and this makes it harder to do business efficiently and cost-effectively.